facebook/componentkit/_docs/37-component-hosting-view.md

 ## Setting the model

-`CKComponentHostingView` has a readwrite `model` property that can be used to set the model passed to the root component.
+`CKComponentHostingView` provides a `updateModel:mode:` method that you can call to update the model for the hosting view.
+Similarly a secondary context object is also provided.
+Updating either model or context will trigger a re-generation of the component in the hosting view.

 ## Size Range Provider